Joint modeling of wind speed and wind direction through a conditional approach: Joint Modeling of Wind Speed and Wind Direction

 \subsection{Periodic Quantile Regression}

 Quantile regression (QR) is a general method for estimating conditional quantiles of the response variable $Y$.
-Rather than modeling the conditional mean of the response, i.e. $E[Y]$, as a function of the covariates $x$'s as commonly done in regression analysis, QR models the conditional quantile as a function of data, i.e. $Q_{Y}(\tau) = F^{-1}_Y = \inf\{y: F(y)\geq \tau\}$, for quantile level $\tau \in (0,1)$ \citep{quantreg}.
+Rather than modeling the conditional mean of the response, i.e. $E[Y]$, as a function of the covariates $x$'s as commonly done in regression analysis, QR models the conditional quantile, i.e. $Q_{Y}(\tau|X) = \inf\{y: F(y|X)\geq \tau\}$, for quantile level $\tau \in (0,1)$ \citep{quantreg}.
 One can approximate the underlying conditional distribution $[Y|X]$ by estimating a set of conditional quantile levels (i.e. $Q_Y(\tau_k|X = x), \tau_k \in [0,1], k = 1, \ldots,K, x \in \mathbb{R} $) \citep{quantreg2}.

-In this study, we model the $\tau$-quantile of the directional wind speed distribution, ($[R|\Phi]$) using QR with periodic B-splines.
-The estimator of $Q_{R|\Phi}(\tau|\phi)$ takes the following form:
+Building on this foundation, recent advances have been made in directional data analysis. \cite{quantdir} introduce a novel concept of quantiles tailored for directional data, addressing the challenge of defining quantiles in circular or spherical spaces by leveraging the angular Mahalanobis depth. \cite{circquant} propose a residual for circular-linear regression models that enhances diagnostic accuracy and model reliability, even with small samples.
+In our study, when modeling the directional wind speed distribution, wind direction is considered a covariate.
+To this end, we model the $\tau$-quantile of the directional wind speed distribution ($[R|\Phi]$) using QR with periodic B-splines.
+The use of splines in the quantile setting has been explored in prior research, including the work by \cite{Frumento2021} on quantile regression coefficient functions with longitudinal data and \cite{Frumento2016} study on quantile regression coefficient functions.
+In our work, the estimator of $Q_{R|\Phi}(\tau|\phi)$ takes the following form:

 The vector $B(\phi)$ is a periodic B-spline with degree of freedom $df$.
 The periodic B-spline is used to preserve the circular property of the directional wind speed distribution while providing modeling flexibility in terms of quantile functions.
-We select the degree of freedom ($df = 18$) by a sensitivity study and conclude that this choice leads a reasonable compromise in terms of bias and variance trade-off.
+We select the degree of freedom ($df = 18$) by conducting a sensitivity study (supplementary material Sec.~SM~4) and conclude that this choice leads to a reasonable compromise regarding bias and variance trade-off.
 The coefficient vector $\beta(\tau)$ is estimated as follows:

 where $\rho_\tau (y) = y(\tau - \mathbbm{1}_{(y<0)})$ is the quantile loss function.
 We call this periodic B-spline quantile regression model and its estimation procedure \texttt{BPQR} hereafter.
+While it is not part of our proposed method, we use it as a baseline for comparing the estimation performance of our approach.